Vlad-404/trivia-game/README.md

     * after clicking on "Incorrect!" and "Correct!" buttons
     * countdown didn't reset and often I could see 2 countdowns competing
     * looking for a solution
+* Issues with awaiting for the data from api to be ready
+    * when expecting the question, nothing was shown
+    * sync issues: local code was executing faster than api could load the data
+    * implemented async function

 ...